adammichaelwood/adammichaelwood.github.io/_drafts/data-structures-and-philosophy-of-knowledge.md

 author: Adam Michael Wood
 ---

-Sometimes bad programming is just bad programming: people write sloppy code, people don't know how things are supposed to work, people forget that bimary math is weird sometimes.
+Sometimes bad programming is just bad programming: people write sloppy code, people don't know how things are supposed to work, people forget that binary math is weird sometimes.

 But often, bad programming is a result of bad philosophy - a fundamental misunderstanding of how meaning is made, or thought works, or how the world is structured.
 Sometimes the fault is a little less radical, tied to ignorance of some domain-specific facts, but often it's just plain bad philosophy.